Shiseido (OTCMKTS:SSDOY) Reaches New 1-Year Low – Time to Sell?

-Shiseido Company, Limited (OTCMKTS:SSDOY – Get Free Report) shares reached a new 52-week low on Wednesday .
-The company traded as low as $20.34 and last traded at $20.35, with a volume of 49180 shares changing hands.
-The stock had previously closed at $21.21.
+Shares of Shiseido Company, Limited (OTCMKTS:SSDOY – Get Free Report) hit a new 52-week low during mid-day trading on Tuesday .
+The company traded as low as $18.23 and last traded at $18.33, with a volume of 150289 shares.
+The stock had previously closed at $18.51.

 Shiseido Company, Limited engages in the production and sale of cosmetics in Japan and internationally.
 The company offers fragrances; and skincare and makeup products.
 It also engages in the restaurant and food, and retail businesses; and operates beauty salons.
 In addition, the company operates and supports SABFA, a professional hair makeup training school.